haoranShu/17780Project/readme.md

 ### Construction

-These objects could be constructed by either constructors or factories, which is a wierd thing by itself.
-Also, the authors of the API tried hard to make the constructors as versatile and powerful as possible by adding a bunch of optional parameters.
+* These objects could be constructed by either constructors or factories and the factories only cover a small part of all object creation use cases, which is a wierd thing by itself.
+* Also, the authors of the API tried hard to make the constructors as versatile and powerful as possible by adding a bunch of optional parameters.
 To make it worse, often times these parameters are boolean or string flags.
-For example the [DatetimeIndex constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DatetimeIndex.html#pandas.DatetimeIndex) accepts as many as 12 parameters, 3 of them being boolean flags and 4 of them are *possibly* strings.
-Last but not lease, some constructors also include functionalities that should have been decoupled from the
+For example, the [DatetimeIndex constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DatetimeIndex.html#pandas.DatetimeIndex) accepts as many as 12 parameters, 3 of them being boolean flags and 4 of them are *possibly* strings.
+* Last but not least, some constructors also include functionalities that should have been decoupled.
+For example, the [DataFrame constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html#pandas.DataFrame) also is able to convert the input data source to another data type.

+**Possible solutions**
+* Provide more factories to cover all use cases and prohibit the direct use of constructors
+* Provide builders for objects that have too many optional parameters
+* Decouple functionalities that are not essentially relevant to objecgt creation into separate class methods

 ### Indexing and Iteration